Eclalang/LearnEcla/HowToStart/ReadMe.md

 ### list and array

 Like presented above, some variable are set of variable.
+`list` and `map` are one of those.

+Because they are set of variable , they can store more than one variable at any time.

+Those values are indexed in a set like structure , where each value have its index or key, and are store next to each other, like each car in a train. (car0-car1-car2-...)

+list are indexed with an int, were each int folows each other, and start at 0.

+to acces the 5th value of a list, it should be like below:

+`myList[4]`,

+because we start at 0.

+map are different in a way that there index value is called 'key' and can be any type of variable. each key must and are unique.

+to acces the a value in map, it should be like below:

+`myMap[Key]`, where `key` can be replace by the variable that fit the desired key of the value

 ### Creation
 Now that you know the types, we will create our first variable.